postman-open-technologies/graphql/README.md

-# graphql
+# GraphQL
-This is the repo for working on things around the GraphQL specificaiton.
+This is the repo for working on things around the GraphQL specification.